 This hard shellac will protect non-corroded metal surfaces too.
 It’ll dry almost instantly after being brushed on.

+One of the main advantages that POR-15 has to offer is durability.
 Once it’s dry, you won’t have to be concerned about cracking or chipping.
 It’s non-porous to inhibit moisture from seeping in and causing oxidation, and you can expect it to stay on for a long time to come.

 Manufacturer’s Specs and Features